 12:15 – I advised the French students to learn several foreign languages.

-http://g2project.blogspot.com), language of communication: French.
+12:40 – Presentation of the project TIC-TAC (http://g2project.blogspot.com), language of communication: French.
 Cooperation with CJAPP and AJOFM.
 The aim of the project is to study how ICT can help unemployed people to find a job.

 13:20 – Ioana Pop will participate at the project meeting from Rome.